drunksonly/announcements/README.md

-# Drunks Only San Diego Annoucements Page
+# The Drunks Only San Diego Annoucements Page

 This is the official announcement page for Drunks Only, San Diego.